gourabp/ignite-kafka-streamer/README.md

 # ignite-kafka-streamer
 Demo project for Kafka Ignite streamer, Kafka as source and Ignite cache as sink

-Step-1) Both Zookeeper and Kafka UP and running.
+Step-1) Run both Zookeeper and Kafka using the docker-compose file provided in the root of the project. (go to that directory and run following command)

+ignite-kafka-streamer-demo % docker compose up

+verify both verify both Zookeeper and Kafka running by executing following command.

-gourabpattanayak@Gourabs-MBP ignite-kafka-streamer-demo % docker compose ps
+ignite-kafka-streamer-demo % docker compose ps

 NAME                                     COMMAND                  SERVICE             STATUS              PORTS